Anstedt/web/README.md

 python app.py
   Works becasue app.py runs flask
-- app.py and templates/json.html allow a button to be created which prints hello on the terminal you started app.py from
+- app.py and templates/json.html allow a button to be created which prints hello on the terminal you started app.py